[Yes, we’re running late with this post for July. Apologies. You can always check the list of all dates, or last year’s post.]

 - New York statehood, July 26 (1788, 11th state)

-- National Korean War Veterans Armistice Day, July 27 (flags fly at half-staff, if you are continuing the commemoration which was designated in law only until 2003)
+- National Korean War Veterans Armistice Day, July 27 (flags fly at half-staff, if you are continuing the commemoration which was designated in law only until 2003; tradition keeps proclamations coming)

 - How to Display Your American Flag on the Fourth of July – Very brief list of Flag Code rules for displaying the U.S. flag, conveniently provided by the Student Life staff at the University of Michigan

 * July 4?
 But didn’t John Adams say it should be July 2?
-And, yes, the staff at Millard Fillmore’s Bathtub sadly noted that, at most July 4 parades, it appears no one salutes the U.S. flag as it passes, as the Flag Code recommends.
+And, yes, the staff at Millard Fillmore’s Bathtub sadly noted that, at most July 4 parades, it appears no one salutes the U.S. flag as it passes, as the Flag Code recommends — though there were several people properly saluting the leading flags at the Duncanville Independence Day parade in 2021.
 MFB’s been fighting flag etiquette ignorance since 2006.
 It’s taking much, much longer than we wished.